jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 impact (delay or acceleration) and interruption.
-Short definition: accessible and ready for use when needed.We are also encouraging organizations to be transparent when a cyber incident happens, seeking early support and sharing information so the cyber threat landscape is improved for everyone.
+Short definition: accessible and ready for use when needed.
-The ICO will soon publish a review of past security incidents to help organizations continue to improve their cyber resilience.Figure 25\.
-Select Attribute varieties over time in breachesIn addition, we are observing a decline in the Credentials data type from a percentage point of view.
-This is because the percentage of breaches caused by Error actions is rising (again as a result of our sample) as opposed to external actors who are exploiting weak credentials though credential stuffing or brute force attacks.As a final curiosity, another side effect of the growth of extortion non\- encrypting attacks has resulted in a significant bump in the Alter behaviorvariety under integrity.
-This is the integrity violation we get when Persons are influenced by external threat actors, and it is also a common outcome from a Phishing or Pretexting social action.To see it overcome the Obscuration variety (the usual outcome of the
-Ransomware action) in such a
-sharp way in Figure 25 could be a harbinger of things to come.
-The consequence of which is that System
-Intrusion pattern attacks become more prevalent in the long run.
-Stephen
-Bonner
-Deputy Commissioner
-Regulatory Supervision,
-U.K. Information
-Commissioners Office (ICO)People need to be assured their information will be kept safe so they can participate in society, including having the confidence to share their data to access services and use products.Our security incident trend data, which we have contributed to this report, shows cyber threats not only continue to exist but increase year on year.
-It is important to remember that there is no single solution to security, but organizations can improve their cybersecurity through our guidance and tools to better protect peoples information.51https:verisframework.orgattributes.html 52https:en.wikipedia.orgwikiParkerian\_Hexad2024 DBIR Results and analysis263 Incident
+3
+Incident
 Classification
-PatternsIncident
+Patterns
+28
+2024 DBIR Incident Classification Patterns
+53We are pretty sure the toast face is real, though.
+54You did read it, right?
+You are not just skimming the report, are you?
+Incident
 Classification
 Patterns:
+Introduction
-IntroductionPareidolia is a fancy word for seeing patterns in natureclouds that look like bunnies, a face in your toast looking back at you from your breakfast plate, etc.
+Pareidolia is a fancy word for seeing patterns in natureclouds that look like bunnies, a face in your toast looking back at you from your breakfast plate, etc.
 As we have said before in this report, the human mind looks for patterns even when they are not actually there.53 People simply need patterns to make sense of their world, and the realm of cybersecurity is no different.
 Several years ago, we realized that certain incidents appear to happen over and over again in clusters that share certain similar characteristics.
-From that realization, we devised our incident patterns that we have featured in our report for the last several years.These incident patterns serve to cluster similar incidents into categories that make them easier to understand and recall.
+From that realization, we devised our incident patterns that we have featured in our report for the last several years.
+These incident patterns serve to cluster similar incidents into categories that make them easier to understand and recall.
 They are based on the 4As of